Nitrogen-induced ELM suppression and confinement improvement in the EAST tokamak with a full metal wall: Characterization of the pedestal foot mode with CGYRO

 \subsection{Parametric Dependence and Identification of DTEM}

-To definitively classify the physical nature of this electrostatic instability, we performed parametric scans of the normalized density gradient $a/L_{n_e}$, temperature gradient $a/L_{T_e}$, and electron collisionality $\nu_e$.
-As illustrated in Fig.~\ref{fig:6.3s_N_scan} and \ref{fig:6.3s_T_scan}, the linear growth rate is strongly enhanced by increases in both the electron density and temperature gradients, which is a hallmark characteristic of TEM physics\cite{howard2021gyrokinetic}.
+To further classify the instability, parametric scans were performed in the normalized density gradient $a/L_{n_e}$, electron temperature gradient $a/L_{T_e}$ and electron collisionality $\nu_e$.
+As shown in Fig.~\ref{fig:6.3s_N_scan} and~\ref{fig:6.3s_T_scan}, the linear growth rate significantly increases with electron temperature gradient, but is weakly related to density gradient.
+This indicates that the mode is a TEM driven by electron temperature gradient~\cite{howard2021gyrokinetic}.

-Crucially, the collisionality scan in Fig.~\ref{fig:6.3s_NUEE_scan} demonstrates that the mode is further destabilized by increasing $\nu_e$.
-While collisions typically stabilize collisionless TEMs by detrapping electrons, this positive correlation with collisionality is a defining feature of the Dissipative Trapped Electron Mode (DTEM)\cite{howard2021gyrokinetic}.
-This dependence also distinguishes the mode from the Micro-Tearing Mode (MTM), where the growth rate typically exhibits a non-monotonic rise and fall behavior with increasing collisionality and a relatively insensitive real frequency $\omega$ across the $k_y\rho_s$ spectrum\cite{jian2019role}.
+The collisionality scan in Fig.~\ref{fig:6.3s_NUEE_scan} provides the key distinction between a collisionless TEM and a dissipative TEM.
+Increasing $\nu_e$ further destabilizes the mode, whereas collisions would normally reduce the drive of a collisionless TEM by detrapping electrons.
+This positive collisionality dependence, together with the electrostatic eigenfunction and the absence of a magnetic Mirnov counterpart, supports identification of the observed pedestal-foot ECM as a dissipative trapped electron mode (DTEM), rather than a micro-tearing mode~\cite{howard2021gyrokinetic,jian2019role}.

-These simulation results provide a robust theoretical framework for understanding the experimental observations.
-Prior to nitrogen ($N_2$) injection, a distinct Edge Coherent Mode (ECM) is characteristically observed, which is a common feature in EAST H-mode plasmas typically localized in the steep-gradient pedestal region ($\psi_N \sim 0.95$).
-Nitrogen seeding significantly elevates the edge collisionality $\nu_e$, which further excites these pedestal-localized DTEMs.
-The resulting enhancement of outward particle and heat transport continuously relaxes the pedestal gradients.
-This continuous regulation prevents the pedestal from evolving beyond the peeling-ballooning stability boundary, thereby robustly sustaining the ELM-free H-mode regime.
+Overall, the CGYRO results reproduce the main experimental constraints on the ECM: the low normalized wavenumber, electron-diamagnetic propagation, predominantly electrostatic character and sensitivity to the nitrogen-modified edge collisionality and gradients.
+The simulations therefore identify the 20–50~kHz pedestal-foot ECM as a DTEM-like instability excited under the local edge conditions after nitrogen seeding.